ahope1/Galactic-Hitchhiker/beebify/README.md

 Large chunks of the assembly code are unchanged because they were already compatible with both the UK101 and the BBC Micro.

 Click [this link](https://github.com/ahope1/Galactic-Hitchhiker/commit/5652229d51ea682a2fcbd538a720b9c07396810b) to see the main differences between the UK101 code and the BBC Micro code.
-(By now, I may have made further changes, subsequent to those revealed by that link.
-See [the full commit history](https://github.com/ahope1/Galactic-Hitchhiker/commits/main/beebify/beebify%20assembly.txt) for details.)
+(By now, I may have made further changes, subsequent to those revealed by that link — see [the full commit history](https://github.com/ahope1/Galactic-Hitchhiker/commits/main/beebify/beebify%20assembly.txt) for details.)
 Essentially, I've just searched for any "API calls" to the UK101 BASIC ROM and replaced them with calls to the equivalent routines in the BBC Micro OS.

 **I haven't fully analysed or commented the game-logic or the encoding of the game-data yet.**